aloop/aml-css/README.md

 ## Install

-Clone the repository somewhere in your project, then copy `main.example.scss`, `settings.example.scss`, and `properties.example.scss` to wherever you need them and customize as needed.
+Clone the repository somewhere in your project, then copy the contents of the `scaffold` directory to wherever you like, then customize import paths as needed.

 ## Naming Conventions